heatherwang39/Fitpro/README.md

 - Post /users/:id/client
   - Add a user :id to the client list of a user.
   - The user token should be provided in the header.
+- Post /rating
+  - Create a rating for a trainer.
+  - The information related to the rating such as for which workout and review should be in the body.
+- Delete /rating
+  - Delete a rating with the information in query.
+- Get /rating/workout/:id
+  - Get a rating on a workout with :id by user
+  - The user token should be provided in the header.
+- Get /rating/exercise/:id
+  - Get a rating on an exercise with :id by user
+  - The user token should be provided in the header.
+- Get /rating/trainer/:id
+  - Get a rating on an trainer with :id by user
+  - The user token should be provided in the header.
+- Get /rating/user/:id
+  - Get all ratings on user :id.